 Technical Analysis

-CVE-2026-3498 describes a stored cross-site scripting vulnerability in the BlockArt Blocks plugin for WordPress, affecting all versions up to 2.2.15.
-The vulnerability is due to improper neutralization of input in the 'clientId' block attribute, allowing authenticated users with Author-level or higher privileges to inject arbitrary web scripts.
+CVE-2026-3498 is a stored cross-site scripting vulnerability in the BlockArt Blocks WordPress plugin, affecting all versions up to 2.2.15.
+The issue is caused by improper neutralization of input in the 'clientId' block attribute, allowing authenticated users with Author-level privileges or higher to inject arbitrary web scripts.
 These scripts execute when any user accesses the compromised page, potentially leading to session hijacking or other script-based attacks.
-The CVSS score of 6.4 reflects a medium severity with network attack vector, low attack complexity, and privileges required at the Author level.
+The vulnerability has a CVSS 3.1 base score of 6.4 (medium severity), with network attack vector, low attack complexity, and privileges required at the Author level.
+No official fix or patch has been published yet.

 Potential Impact